 “listen more; talk less.”

 (This has spawned countless adages that are mere derivative.
+Including this parenthetical statement.
 Say no more.)

 “every day take a 30 min walk.”

-Walking also is also helpful as, duh, an exercise, not just idea generation, although I get why the latter would be more enticing.
+Walking is helpful as an exercise, not just idea generation, although I get why the latter is more enticing.
 But if it’s exercise you’re really into, consider getting into high-intensity interval training (HIIT), more so if you have limited free time in a day.
-There are great tutorials online for beginners if you are one.

 “strive for excellence, not perfection.”